-From the pulp books of the ’40s to the classic noir films of the ’50s and ’60s through incredible television offerings like Luther, Hannibal, and La Mante, there are plenty of great mysteries to be solved.
+Who doesn’t love a great detective story?
+From the pulp books of the ’40s to the classic noir films of the ’50s and ’60s to incredible television offerings like Luther, Hannibal, and La Mante, there are plenty of great mysteries abound.
 But what about comics?
-There’s a smorgasbord of sequential crime offerings, and since the incredible premiere of Killing Eve has everyone thinking about fantastic female-led detective stories, we thought we’d highlight some of the most brilliant women who solve crimes in the pages of your fave comics!
+There’s a smorgasbord of sequential crime offerings.
+As such, we thought we’d highlight some of the most brilliant women who solve crimes in the pages of your fave comics!

 First introduced in Batman: The Animated Series, Renee Montoya is one of the few clean cops in Gotham.
-She’s also one of the main protagonists of Ed Brubaker, Greg Rucka, and Michael Lark’s Gotham Central, the groundbreaking comic focused on the lives and trials of the police force in Gotham, living and working alongside Batman.
-One of the rare queer women in Big Two comics, Montoya is a force to be reckoned with.
+She’s also one of the main protagonists of Ed Brubaker, Greg Rucka, and Michael Lark’s Gotham Central.
+It’s a groundbreaking comic focused on the lives and trials of the police force in Gotham, living and working alongside Batman.
+One of the rare queer women in Big Two comics, Montoya is a force to reckon with.
 During the Gotham Central run she’s outed by Two-Face and framed for murder, but she ultimately prevails.

 Debuting in the original Young Avengers run by Jim Cheung and Allan Heinberg, Kate Bishop has since become a fan favorite character.
-In Kelly Thompson and Leonardo Romero’s recent All-New All-Different Hawkeye run, she also became a P.I.
-Living in Venice Beach and offering her services as a part-superhero part-gumshoe, Kate struggles with finding herself without her mentor and namesake, Clint Barton.
-Eventually, she gets her start, after helping locals, beginning with a young woman who needs assistance stopping a stalker.
+(And now boasts her own MCU TV series.)
+In Kelly Thompson and Leonardo Romero’s recent All-New All-Different Hawkeye run, she’s a P.I. living in Venice Beach and offering her services as a part-superhero part-gumshoe.
+She initially struggles with finding herself without her mentor and namesake, Clint Barton.
+Eventually, she gets her start after helping locals, beginning with a young woman who needs assistance stopping a stalker.

-One of the original female detectives in Big Two comics, Barbara Gordon may have begun life as a librarian, but after being paralyzed by the Joker she was reborn as Oracle.
+One of the original female detectives in Big Two comics, Barbara Gordon began life as a librarian.
+But after she’s paralyzed by the Joker, Barbara is reborn is Oracle.
 As a wheelchair user, Babs reinvented herself as the woman behind the screen, helping many superheroes save the citizens of Gotham.
-She would later be de-aged and de-paralyzed in Babs Tarr, Cameron Stewart, and Brendan Fletcher’s 2016 Batgirl run, which really hyped up the detective aspects of the character as she relocated and attempted to solve the mysteries of her past.
+She would later be de-aged and de-paralyzed in Babs Tarr, Cameron Stewart, and Brendan Fletcher’s 2016 Batgirl run.
+The series really hyped up the detective aspects of the character as she relocated and attempted to solve the mysteries of her past.

 Misty Knight began life as a Lieutenant in the N.Y.P.D. and Colleen Wing was a talented martial artist.
-But when they met in New York and became friends after Misty lost her arm, they established a private detective agency called Nightwing Restorations, Ltd. Later, the pair would appear in Deadly Hands of Kung Fu #32 by Chris Claremont and Marshall Rogers as the crime-fighting duo Daughters of the Dragon, and would over the years star in Power Man and Iron Fist as well as their own self-titled series.
+They met in New York and became friends after Misty lost her arm, establishing a private detective agency called Nightwing Restorations, Ltd. Later, the pair would appear in Deadly Hands of Kung Fu #32 by Chris Claremont and Marshall Rogers as the crime-fighting duo Daughters of the Dragon.
+They’ve since starred in Power Man and Iron Fist as well as their own self-titled series.